 Showing ways and solutions to the High Net Worth Individuals to protect and optimise their assets.
 Wealthy people – the so called High Net Worth Individuals – keeping their property on a foreign account are currently under a general suspicion of tax evasion.
 The case involving Uli Hoeneß appears to prove the opinion of all those who see a close correlation between a growing bank account and declining moral standards.

-Protecting and spread the wealth in an optimum manner within the framework of legal regulations
+Protecting and spreading the wealth in an optimum manner within the framework of legal regulations

 There are several substantial reasons for having one or more accounts abroad.
 Risk-diversification spreading of wealth, corporate and financing strategies, holding companies, family or succession planning, alternative life planning are aspects that are equally as valid as the differing taxation in the various countries.
 And last but not least: keeping costs as low as possible is the main aim of most companies.
 This also applies to the building up of wealth.
 More precisely this point includes the minimising of tax burdens within the statutory framework and making use of admissible forms of creative leeway.